zdoom-docs/staging/md/Api/Events/ConsoleEvent.md

 #-
 readOnly int[3] {Args}

-The arguments as provided to [StaticEventHandler].[SendNetworkEvent].
+The arguments as provided to [`StaticEventHandler.SendNetworkEvent`].
 -#

 #-